outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     3. Default user and password are both *gentoo*.
 Use `sudo su -` command to switch to `root`.
 You can use `passwd USERNAME` to change the password for the user you are loggined into.
 As root, you can change ay user passworld by issuing the command `passwd username`.
 All the password issue within the LiveCD environment is not persistent for the new Gentoo system unless that is operated in `Chroot` environment.
     4. Refer to [Gentoo Ten LiveDVD Frequently Asked Questions](https://www.gentoo.org/proj/en/pr/releases/10.0/faq.xml).
 4. _#_ sudo su -, switches to `root` account.
 The command prompt is `livecd ~ #` which is not the same as the handbook one `root #`.
 Maybe this is derived from not setting a temporary root password.
-5. _#_ fdisk /dev/sda or parted -a optimal /dev/sda (default one), checks the current disk partition scheme.
+5. _#_ fdisk /dev/sda or parted -a optimal /dev/sda (I use the later one), checks the current disk partition scheme.
 Choose and free up the `/dev/sda10` NTFS partition for Gentoo.
     1. __NOTE__: `parted` takes effect immediately for each command without final confirmation like `fdisk`.
 So pay attention to the partition start and end position.
     1. _#_ parted -a optimal /dev/sda
     2. _#_ p